jxmot/Toolbox/README.md

 **Netbeans 8.x** : <https://netbeans.org/features/index.html>

 A very full featured IDE that allows you to edit, debug, and manage (*i.e. Git*) HTML5/JavaScript, Node, and PHP applications.
 I use it with *Chrome*, which requires a plugin to be installed.

+Depending on how you have set up PHP you may need to edit the php.ihi file to enable the debug library.

 # Online Tools